 The dorsal optic radiations

 The dorsal optic radiations are two fascicles of axons in each hemisphere.
 The first is known as the Baum loop or the superior dorsal optic radiation.
-The Baum loops transmit information from the superior retinal quadrants.
+The Baum loops transmit information from the superior retinal quadrants (responsible for the inferior visual fields).
 The second loop is the Meyer loop: the inferior dorsal optic radiation.
-The Meyer loops transmit information from the inferior retinal quadrants.
+The Meyer loops transmit information from the inferior retinal quadrants (responsible for the superior visual fields).

 The primary visual cortex